kimptoc/wowactivityfeed/readme.txt

 -

 LATER
+- caching? only rebuild feed once a min or so...
 - licence for code?
 - redirect load/data pages to other pages - stats/registered
 - search? could try all realms... or at least select region/realm and enter name - can confirm/select char...